Enjoy a Rocky Mountain High by Hiking to a Heavenly Hot Springs in Colorado

 Grizzly Creek Trail Leading to Glenwood Hot Springs

 Glenwood Springs is filled with wonderful hiking and exploring opportunities.
-With sites like the Hanging Lake, Vapor Caves, Glenwood Canyon and caverns, you’ll want to spend several days exploring.
-The Grizzly Creek Trail is a challenging climb, raising 2,500 vertical feet along icy mountain streams, past waterfalls, lush forest and brightly colored rock walls (approx 7 miles round trip).
+With sites like the Hanging Lake, Vapor Caves, Glenwood Canyon, and caverns, you’ll want to spend several days exploring.
+The Grizzly Creek Trail is a challenging climb, raising 2,500 vertical feet along icy mountain streams, past waterfalls, lush forest, and brightly colored rock walls (approx 7 miles round trip).
 Since 1888, adventurers have been planning vacations here to take in the dramatic scenery.
 The Ute Indians frequented these sites as sacred and healing grounds long before.
 Today Glenwood Hot Springs has the world’s largest hot springs pool (about the size of a football field).
 A large therapy pool is kept at 104 degrees and contains 15 different minerals to soothe what ails you and then you can dash into the cooler huge soaking pools that is about the size of a football field.
 Lots of massage therapies and anti-inflammatory massage treatments are offered.

 Although the name of this trail may give you a shiver, the Ice Lakes Trail meanders past crystalline glacial lakes, waterfalls and colorful sandstone rock formations to three scenic hot springs locations.
 The 7.6 mile (round-trip) hike leads through broad lake basins through the San Juan National Forest to a choice of three hot springs spa locations.
-The Orvis Hot Springs is a clothing optional resort offering seven pools and delightful views of Mt.
+The Orvis Hot Springs is a clothing-optional resort offering seven pools and delightful views of Mt.
 Sneffels.
 The historic Weisbaden Hot Springs Spa has a European flair and dates back to the original Buchanan Bath House built in 1879, although it was visited by the Ute Indian Tribes for hundreds of years.
 Perhaps its most popular feature is the large natural vapor cave that is purported to ease the aches of arthritis sufferers.
 The Ouray Hot Springs are tailored for family visits with water slides, shallow areas and inflatable floats.
-These hot springs are also free of the sulphur fumes that affect many natural hot springs and picnic areas are available.
+These hot springs are also free of the sulfur fumes that affect many natural hot springs and picnic areas are available.

 Goulding Creek Trail Leading to Trimble Hot Springs

 Goulding Creek Trails is a great choice for wildlife seekers as there are frequent elk sightings along the steep trail.
-The 6 mile round-trip trail climbs along switchbacks above the famed Hermosa Cliffs before stepping down to lovely meadows of aspen groves.
+The 6-mile round-trip trail climbs along switchbacks above the famed Hermosa Cliffs before stepping down to lovely meadows of aspen groves.
 The Trimble Spa and Hot Springs has two geothermal pools and two saunas.
 The surrounding lawns attract sunbathers, as does the summer Music On The Lawn series.

 Conundrum Creek Trail to Conundrum Hot Springs